stashed/docs/docs/addons/nats/authentications/token/index.md

 ## Prepare NATS

 In this section, we are going to deploy a NATS cluster with token authentication enabled.
-Then, we are going to insert some sample data into it.
+Then, we are going to create a stream and publish some messages into it.

 ### Deploy NATS Cluster